A four-legged family member

 Dogs can eat most of what we eat, with a few exceptions.
 Never give your dog chocolate, grapes and raisins, macadamia nuts, onions, or raw eggs.
 Aside from that, dogs enjoy a variety of different foods as a treat and if you watch how they react when they taste something, you’ll quickly learn what your dog enjoys most!
 My dog loves raw carrots, so when I found this recipe in The Ultimate Dog Treat Cookbook I knew we had to try it.
 My daughters and I had fun preparing these Carrot Crunchies, and the dogs had even more fun eating them!

 Maybe it was just my imagination, but it seemed to me that our dogs were lingering in the kitchen much more than usual while the dog treats were in the oven.
 The dough looked a lot like gingerbread, and the end result looked good enough to eat!
 In fact, my youngest daughter did dare to take a little nibble of one, and pronounced it “Tasty!
 A little dry, but tasty.”
+If you have a pet then you know how much you can love that little fur creature - make sure to give them real and healthy snacks like these homemade healthy dog treats.

 Note: If you'd like to make other dog treats later, you might want to grind a few cups of dog food and save some in the freezer for another recipe.
 No use exposing your food processor to dog food twice!